CC0 Public Domain

 The number of children receiving treatment for anxiety in the UK each year has risen by 60% and some, including Health Secretary Jeremy Hunt, have spoken about the possible negative influence of social media on young people's mental health.
 Here, Dr Pooky Knightsmith offers advice to parents on how to help your child if they are suffering from this debilitating and frightening condition

 Anxiety is an absolutely normal human response which we all experience from time to time.
-It gives rise to our fight, flight or freeze response which can help us to manage dangerous or difficult situations and keep us safe.
+It gives rise to our fight, flight or freeze response which can help us manage dangerous or difficult situations and keep us safe.
+(See below.)
 Problems arise when we feel anxiety a disproportionate amount of the time, or these feelings are triggered in circumstances which pose no threat or when our anxiety begins to have a significant impact on our ability to continue our day to day lives.

 Why do children and young people develop anxiety?

 There are a wide range of reasons why a child may develop an anxiety disorder and sometimes there is no obvious reason at all.

 Some people are naturally more anxious than others and more prone to developing unmanageable levels of anxiety.

 Others may have other health conditions which make them more prone to developing symptoms of anxiety.
 These commonly include:

 For many young people, there will be a trigger that causes their anxiety.
 Common triggers include:

 - Separation, divorce or other difficulties at home.

 - Increased pressure at school, especially public examinations.